HubSpot/cms-theme-boilerplate/STYLEGUIDE.md

 }
 ```

-### Applying Module Styles:

-- Should we take the override approach to module styles for now like [this](https://git.hubteam.com/HubSpot/cms-rally-theme/blob/28c386d4d54051d1aa3633fdb5e11a78479c574c/src/modules/Button.module/module.html#L30)?

 ### Module IDs

-- All modules should have an [module ID](https://product.hubteam.com/docs/design-assets-docs/deploying.html) assigned
+- All modules should have a module ID assigned

+---

 ## Template Structure: